localgovdrupal/docs/docs/src/devs/features/directories-technical.md

 ## Configuration

+### Facets

 Channels and Facets can be configured as content as outlined in the [Content Designer's Documentation](/content/features/directories).

+The automatically enabled Facets are their own entity type.
+They are intended for creation and management by content editors on the production site.
+Adding a facet type will automatically make it available on Directory Channels, and add any values to the Facet block on the page, without any additional site building.
+As such by design they are excluded from configuration export, see [Staging 'Directory facet types'](#staging-directory-facet-types) below.
+If you want to control the facets for example they are a fixed taxonomy, or imported from elsewhere, using [a Taxonomy with a Directory may be preferable](#adding-a-custom-taxonomy-to-a-directory).

 ### Adding Fields to existing Directory Item types